Useful tips & information

 Source CAF: https://www.caf.fr/allocataires/droits-et-prestations/s-informer-sur-les-aides/enfance-et-jeunesse/l-allocation-de-rentree-scolaire-ars

-The start of the school year allowance is paid at the end of August.
+The start of the school year allowance is paid mid-August.

 La rentree litteraire and the publishers’ massive book release

+Autumn is all about grand prix du roman (grand prize for best novel) in the literature world.
 For the writers, translators and publishers, this is a time of the year not to miss as most of the releases and media attention is right now.
-About 40% of the novel annual sales are made during the 2-3 months of la rentree litteraire!
+About 40% of the novel’s annual sales are made during the 2-3 months of la rentree litteraire!

 For the readers, it is a bit like being in candy land with overwhelming options to choose from!

-You will be able to discover many first novel writers or read your favourite author latest book!
+You will be able to discover many first-novel writers or read your favourite author’s latest book!
 It is the best time of the year for most publishers to publish promising debut novels, considering the extra media attention.

-Both French literature and foreign translated novels are released massively at the time of the year.
+Both French literature and foreign translated novels are released massively at this time of the year.

 The French political start of the year

-Most French political parties organise meetings for the active political members to prepare the political rentree.
+Another French tradition when French politicians to return to work!
+Most French political parties organise meetings for active political members to prepare the political rentree.

 These gatherings are called the “Université d’été”!
 Don’t get confused… these events are not organised by Universities.